o-smith/GridResilience/README.md

 # Code in support of the paper "The effect of renewable energy incorporation on power grid stability and resilience"

+Respository containing data and code for "The effect of renewable energy incorporation on power grid stability and resilience"

 ## Requirements

 The code requires Python with the packages: